• Skip to primary navigation

 Instructions

-• In a bowl, mix the cornmeal, salt, water and butter.
+• In a bowl, mix the cornmeal, salt, milk and butter and 1 cup of your mozzarella cheese.

-1 cup Pre cooked cornmeal, 1 cup warm water, 1 teaspoon salt, 1 tablespoon softened butter
+1 cup Precooked cornflour, 1 cup milk, 1 teaspoon salt, 2 tablespoons Melted butter

 • Knead the mix until smooth ball forms.